EstimatedEst. Read Time: 11 minutes

 Play Button

-This posture is when your hips drop on every step.
+This improper posture is when your hips drop on every step.
 You don’t want that to happen!

 IS THE GLUTE MEDIUS CAUSING YOUR BACK PAIN?